3D

 Controlling the 3D View Camera

-• To pan, press Alt (or Option on macOS) and use the middle mouse button to click and drag anywhere in the rendered view to slide the view around.
+• To orbit, press Alt and and drag anywhere in the 3D view to rotate the view.

 To zoom and focus the 3D view camera on a selected component, select (Fit Selected) or press F.